 Create A Security Plan For Your Business

-In addition to the basic security precautions described above, make sure to develop and implement/review security plans to prevent malicious or unauthorised users from accessing other entry points to your business.
+In addition to the basic security precautions described above, make sure to develop and implement/review security plans to prevent malicious or unauthorized users from accessing other entry points to your business.
 This includes: